 Evaluation, Counseling, and Treatment.
-Apart from any other disciplinary procedures, students who violate any provision of these rules may be required to undergo a formal clinical evaluation at the administration discretion.
+Apart from any other disciplinary procedures, students who violate any provision of these rules may be required to undergo a formal clinical evaluation at the administration's discretion.
 Based upon the results of that evaluation, the student may be encouraged or required to participate in an education program, counseling, or other treatment deemed appropriate by the evaluating professional.

 Reporting of Incident.
-Students shall report any violation of these rules to the coach, principal, or superintendent within the next two school days after the violation has occurred.
+Students shall report any violation of these rules to the coach, principal, or superintendent no later than 30 minutes after the beginning of the next school day after the violation has occurred.
 Failure to report an incident will constitute a violation of these rules and will be taken into consideration in making disciplinary determinations under this policy.
+Please note that this is for any violations not related to alcohol/drugs and misdemeanors/felonies since these violations have separate provisions listed above.